-- 48. Spiritual life: Sacred scripture constantly teaches that we who are baptized have "put on the Lord Jesus Christ" (Romans 13:14; Galatians 3:27).
-We are to have his mind, his heart and his spirit in prayer and action. - 49.
+- 48. Spiritual life: Sacred Scripture constantly teaches that we who are baptized have "put on the Lord Jesus Christ" (Romans 13:14; Galatians 3:27).
+We are to have his mind, his heart, and his spirit in prayer and action. - 49.
 The Second Vatican Council called all Catholics to holiness and, in particular, called the clergy to set the example for the faithful.
 "The deacons, who, waiting upon the mysteries of Christ and of the Church, should keep themselves free from every vice, should praise God, and give a good example to all in everything (1 Timothy 3:8-10).
-Clerics, called by the Lord and set aside as his portion, and preparing themselves for the ministerial duties under the watchful eyes of shepherds, are bound to conform their minds and hearts to such high calling, persevering in prayer, fervent in love, thinking about whatever is true, just, and of good repute, doing everything for the glory and honor of God" (Lumen Gentium 41).

-- 50. The Code of Canon Law states: "Clerics have a special obligation to seek holiness in their lives, because they are consecrated to God by a new title through reception of holy orders and are stewards of the mysteries of God in the service of his people" (canon, 276, §1). - 51.
-In Sacrum Diaconatus Ordinem, Pope Paul VI refers to the first letter of St. Paul to Timothy when speaking of the call to the diaconate and summarizes it by stating: "Let the deacons...endeavor to be always pleasing to God, ready for every good work."
-By reason, therefore, of the holy order received, they must surpass by far all the others in the practice of the liturgical life, in the love of prayer, in service, obedience, charity, and chastity. - 52.
-As an aid to the deacon, the Office for Clergy (or Deacon Director's Office) will establish ways and means to assist the deacon to continually develop his spiritual life. - 53.
+Clerics, called by the Lord and set aside as his portion, and preparing themselves for the ministerial duties under the watchful eyes of shepherds, are bound to conform their minds and hearts to such high calling, persevering in prayer, fervent in love, thinking about whatever is true, just, and of good repute, doing everything for the glory and honor of God" (Lumen Gentium 41). - 50.
+The Code of Canon Law states: "Clerics have a special obligation to seek holiness in their lives, because they are consecrated to God by a new title through reception of holy orders and are stewards of the mysteries of God in the service of his people" (canon 276, §1). - 51.
+In Sacrum Diaconatus Ordinem, St Paul VI refers to the first letter of St. Paul to Timothy when speaking of the call to the diaconate and summarizes it by stating: "Let the deacons ... endeavor to be always pleasing to God, ready for every good work." - 52.
+As an aid to the deacon, the Office of Clergy and the Director of Permanent Deacons will establish ways and means to assist the deacon to continually develop his spiritual life. - 53.
 Liturgy of the Hours: In keeping the norm established by the United States Conference of Catholic Bishops, the deacon is obliged to recite daily at least Morning Prayer and Evening Prayer of the Liturgy of the Hours. - 54.
-Word and sacrament: The deacon will devote himself to daily reading and meditating on the Sacred Scriptures and frequently receive the sacrament of the Most Holy Eucharist and the sacrament of penance. - 55.
-Retreat: The deacon is to take part in an annual retreat offered by or approved by the Office of Clergy (or Deacon Director's Office) (canon 276, §4).
-If the deacon is unable to attend the annual retreat, he must inform the vicar for clergy (or deacon director) in writing of the reasons. - 56.
-Spiritual director: The deacon is to meet regularly with a spiritual director approved by the bishop who can assist the deacon to grow spiritually in a whole and healthy manner.
-The deacon is to select a priest of his own choosing as his regular confessor. - 57.
-Married deacons: For the deacon who is married, his primary path of holiness is pursued by his primary vocation of fulfilling his marital obligations to his wife.
+Word and sacrament: The deacon will devote himself to daily reading and meditating on the Sacred Scriptures and frequently receive the sacrament of the Most Holy Eucharist and the sacrament of Reconciliation. - 55.
+Retreat: The deacon is to take part in an annual retreat offered by or approved by the Office of Clergy and the Director of Permanent Deacons (see canon 276, §4).
+If the deacon is unable to attend the annual retreat, he must inform the Director of Permanent Deacons in writing.

+56. Spiritual director: The deacon is to meet regularly with a spiritual director approved by the bishop who can assist the deacon to grow spiritually in a whole and healthy manner.